-Atlanta has Georgia’s deep roots in Black History.
-From the legacy of the historically Black Sweet Auburn District, Black colleges, to th Here’s a look at some of the Atlanta Black History month exhibits for 2019.
-Here’s a brief list of several must-see places to take your whole family and out of town visitors.
+You can find deep roots within Black History in every neighborhood in Atlanta.
+From the legacy of the historically Black Sweet Auburn District, historically Black colleges, to the Atlanta mayor’s office.
+Here’s a look at some of the Atlanta Black History month exhibits for 2020.
+Take your whole family and out of town visitors.
 Be sure to share this list on social media.

 The Center for Civil and Human Rights